Nerthus: Location

-Difference in sex between Nerthus and Njörðr
+Gender difference between Nerthus and Njörðr

 Although Njörðr etymologically descends from *Nerþuz, Tacitus describes Nerthus female while the Old Norse deity Njörðr is male.
-The form *Nerþuz does indicate whether the deity was considered male or female.
-This difference in sex between the two has resulted in significant discussion from scholars.
-A variety of reasons for this difference have been proposed: Over the years, scholars have variously proposed that that Nerthus was likely one of a pair of deities in a manner similar to Njörðr's incestuous children Freyr and Freyja (perhaps involving hieros gamos), that Nerthus was a hermaphroditic deity, that the deity's sex simply changed from female to male over time, or that Tacitus's account mistakes Nerthus for a female deity rather than male deity.
+The form *Nerþuz does not indicate whether the deity was considered male or female.
+This difference in gender between the two has resulted in significant discussion from scholars.
+A variety of reasons for this difference have been proposed: Over the years, scholars have variously proposed that that Nerthus was likely one of a pair of deities in a manner similar to Njörðr's incestuous children Freyr and Freyja (perhaps involving hieros gamos), that Nerthus was a hermaphroditic deity, that the deity's gender simply changed from female to male over time, or that Tacitus's account mistakes Nerthus for a female deity rather than male deity.
 Others have proposed that a 'female Njörðr' continues into the Old Norse corpus as the Sister-wife of Njörðr and/or in the goddess name Njörun.

 Wagons, wagon processions, the Vanir, and cyclical rituals

 Scholars associate Tacitus's description of Nerthus's vehiculum (translated above by Birley as "chariot" and by Mattingly as "cart") ritually deposited in a lacus (translated by Birley and Mattingly above as "lake") with ceremonial wagons found ritually placed in peat bogs around Tacitus's time, ceremonial wagons from the Viking Age, and descriptions of ceremonial wagon processions in Old Norse texts.
 Notable examples include the Dejbjerg wagon—in fact a composite of two wagons—discovered in western Jutland, Denmark.
 A wagon from the Viking Age was found in the Oseberg ship burial in Norway.
-This wagon may have been incapable of turning corners and may been solely used for ritual purposes.
+This wagon may have been incapable of turning corners and may have been used solely for ritual purposes.
 The ship burial contains tapestry fragments, today known as the Oseberg tapestry fragments.
 These fragments depict a wagon procession.

 In Norse mythology, Njörðr is strongly associated with water, and he and his children, Freyr and Freyja, are particularly associated with wagons.
 Together this family is known in Old Norse sources as the Vanir.
 Njörðr is referred to as "god of wagons" (Old Norse vagna guð) in the principal manuscript of Skáldskaparmál (the Codex Regius).

 According to the Prose Edda, Freyja drives a chariot driven by cats, which scholars have linked to the depiction of nine cats on the Oseberg ship burial wagon, potentially indicating a wagon procession featuring the goddess.
-Dated to the 14th century, Ögmundar þáttr dytts tells of a ritual wagon procession wherein a depiction of Freyr is driven around in a wagon by a priestess in a manner scholars have compared to Tacitus's description.
+Dated to the fourteenth century, Ögmundar þáttr dytts tells of a ritual wagon procession wherein a depiction of Freyr is driven around in a wagon by a priestess in a manner scholars have compared to Tacitus's description.

-Similar wagon procession-narratives may be found in two other texts, namely a description of a god name Lýtir in Flateyjarbók and one featuring Frotho in Gesta Danorum, who is driven around for three days after his death so that the country wouldn't crumble.
+Similar wagon procession-narratives may be found in two other texts, namely a description of a deity name Lýtir in Flateyjarbók and one featuring Frotho in Gesta Danorum, who is driven around for three days after his death so that the country wouldn't crumble.
 Both of these names have been interpreted by scholars as likely bynames for Freyr.